100+ Fun Things to Do With Kids at Home (All Ages)

 10. Set up a DIY bowling alley using empty water bottles and a soft ball.

-11. Tell stories and act them out using stuffed animals or toys.
+11. Tell stories and act them out with stuffed animals or toys.

-12. Turn a cardboard box into a car, train, or spaceship with markers and imagination.
+12. Turn a cardboard box into a car, train or spaceship.

-14. Create a DIY obstacle course using pillows, cushions, and other household items.
+14. Create a DIY obstacle course using pillows and couch cushions.

-15. Use pipe cleaners to make fun animal shapes or bracelets.
+15. Use pipe cleaners to make bracelets or simple shapes.

 17. Use masking tape to create a racetrack on the floor for toy cars.